-Professional Sports' Comeback Gains Momentum, But For Some Leagues Cautiously
+Professional Sports' Comeback Gains Momentum, But Some Leagues Move Cautiously

 The Coronavirus Pandemic Puts The NFL Season At Risk

-"Sports for me are very much how I tell time," says Sara Ziegler, sports editor for FiveThirtyEight.
+"Sports for me are very much how I tell time," said Sara Ziegler, sports editor for FiveThirtyEight.
 And right now is the time when pro hockey and basketball playoffs normally would be at full throttle.

-"One of the sad things [would be] not seeing conclusions of some special seasons," Ziegler says. "[NBA star] Lebron [James] making another run.
+"One of the sad things [would be] not seeing conclusions of some special seasons," Ziegler said.

+"[NBA star] LeBron [James] making another run.
 Giannis [Antetokounmpo] and the [Milwaukee] Bucks having such a great year.
 It won't look like that in the record books if we can't finish it out."

 Every plan to restart play ultimately is at the mercy of the coronavirus and the country's ability to bring it under control.